Are PF and ESIC Deductions Applicable During Probation? Understanding Employee Status Differences

 kannanmv

-In my opinion a reading of the EPF act states that Trainees hired under provisions of approved Standing orders of the company will be exempt from payment of EPF.
-For example if the employee is hired as a trainee for 2 year period out of which one year he is under training and the second year he is on probation as per provisions in the Standing orders of the Company, then he is exempt from EPF for the first two years.
+In my opinion, a reading of the EPF Act states that trainees hired under the provisions of approved Standing Orders of the company will be exempt from payment of EPF.
+For example, if an employee is hired as a trainee for a 2-year period, during which one year is under training and the second year is on probation as per the provisions in the Standing Orders of the Company, then they are exempt from EPF for the first two years.
+If they are not covered under the provisions of the Standing Order, then they are entitled to PF.
+The coverage here would mean that you have to explicitly state in the appointment order that they are hired as per the provisions of the Standing Orders of the company.

-ESI is applicable from the day one for all employees including trainees under any category, contract employees subject to the wage ceiling of Rs.15000/- per month.
+ESI is applicable from day one for all employees, including trainees under any category, and contract employees subject to the wage ceiling of Rs.
+15,000 per month.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute